sentinel-official/docs/docs/full-node-setup/README.md

 A Full Node can be specialized for one of two roles.
 The same machine should not run both, for security and performance reasons.

 - **Validator**: signs blocks and earns staking rewards.
-Requires secure key management ([TMKMS](/full-node-setup/validate/essential-tools/tmkms/overview)), upgrade automation ([Cosmovisor](/full-node-setup/validate/essential-tools/cosmovisor)), and tight peer hygiene.
+Requires secure key management ([TMKMS](/full-node-setup/validate/tmkms/overview)) and tight peer hygiene.
 - **RPC/API node**: serves clients (wallets, explorers, applications) over HTTP/gRPC.
 Requires open inbound connectivity, historical state retention, and a reverse proxy.

 Both roles start from the same **🛠️ Install & Run** steps (server prep, install, init, run).
-The configuration step in [Install & Configure Full Node](/full-node-setup/node-setup) is the bifurcation point: pick the reference matching the role you've chosen.
+The configuration step in [Configure Sentinel Hub](/full-node-setup/hub-config) is the bifurcation point: pick the reference matching the role you've chosen.

 If you're operating an **IBC relayer**, that's a separate role; see the [🔗 IBC Relayers](/full-node-setup/ibc-relayers) section.